bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

 ## Exports

 `text-variants` - A list of text samples in different languages.
-`input-provider` - A function that
+`input-provider` - A function that provides support for selecting between the `text` and `select` storybook knobs.

 ## Installation